ghbrown/ssh-rdp-guide/readme.md

     $ ssh-rdp.sh --user <remote username> --server <remote machine alias> --display <value of $DISPLAY>.0 <other flags and options>
   ```
   (you'll probably want to create a bash function or alias for this in your shell configuration file [`~/.bashrc`, etc.])
-- play around with options like encoders, framerates, etc. to optimize your experience
+- play around with options like encoders, framerates, etc. (all documented in the `ssh-rdp` readme) to optimize your experience